-Feeding mode distribution.-We categorized species in our study as either "biting", referencing those species that use both biting and suction, or "suction feeding" based on published information about their feeding ecology and our own observations in the lab and the field (Purcell and Bellwood 1993; Westneat 1995; Randall et al. 1997; Ferry-Graham et al. 2001; Wainwright and Bellwood 2002; Konow et al. 2008; Oufiero et al. 2012; Copus and Gibb 2013).
+Feeding mode distribution.-We categorized species in our study as either "biting," referencing those species that use both biting and suction, or "suction feeding" based on published information about their feeding ecology and our own observations in the lab and the field (Purcell and Bellwood 1993; Westneat 1995; Randall et al. 1997; Ferry-Graham et al. 2001; Wainwright and Bellwood

+2002; Konow et al. 2008; Oufiero et al. 2012; Copus and Gibb 2013).
 We classified a "biting" feeding mode as one where the fish uses suction as well as direct biting actions.
 A direct biting action was designated as one where the fish's closing jaws make contact with the prey item to either grip it or scrape it from a holdfast.
-We identified 31 suction feeders and 13 biters in our dataset of 44 species (Table S1).
+We identified 31 suction feeders and 13 biters in our data set of 44 species (Supplementary Table S1 available on Dryad at https://doi.org/10.25338/B8703S).

-Feeding videos & landmark morphometrics.-We collected 175 lateral view high-speed videos of suction-based feeding strikes in 44 species of fishes from 28 families within Percomorpha for which we had identified feeding mode.
+Feeding videos and landmark morphometrics.-We collected 175 lateral view high-speed videos of suction-based feeding strikes in 44 species of fishes from 28 families within Percomorpha for which we had identified feeding mode.
 To calculate overall cranial kinesis, we used the method described by Martinez et al. (2018), summarized here.
-Landmark morphometrics were used to digitally capture head shape at ten equidistant time points during each feeding strike, starting with onset of mouth opening and ending when maximum gape was achieved.
-We used tpsDig2 (Rohlf 2015) to place 18 landmarks on the fish's head: 10 fixed landmarks denoted functionally informed, homologous points of the cranial anatomy and 8 sliding semi-landmarks along the ventral margin of the head captured the motion of the lower jaw and depression of the hyoid apparatus of the throat, which we refer to as "buccal depression" (Fig. S1; doi:
+Landmark morphometrics was used to digitally capture head shape at 10 equidistant time points during each feeding strike, starting with the onset of mouth opening and ending when maximum gape was achieved.
+We used tpsDig2 (Rohlf 2015) to place 18 landmarks on the fish's head: 10 fixed landmarks denoted functionally informed, homologous points of the cranial anatomy and eight sliding semilandmarks along the ventral margin of the head captured the motion of the lower jaw and depression of the hyoid apparatus of the throat, which